About the Culture and Music in Western Europe Summer Program

 - Learn about the Arts and architecture that are unique each Western European country,

 - Promote cultural competence though interacting with individuals from different cultures,

 - Enhance the ability to make observation, analyze situations and form a perspective using critical thinking skills and document finding effectively.

-For more information, please contact the faculty leader Dr. Anthony Dumas at firstname.lastname@example.org.
+For more information, please contact the faculty leader Dr. Tony Dumas at firstname.lastname@example.org.